Arm Holdings

 Acquisition in 2015

-Sunrise Micro Devices (SMD) specializes in the development of wireless integrated circuits aimed at enhancing connectivity for the Internet of Things (IoT).
-The company focuses on simplifying radio connectivity for various applications, including asset tracking, health monitoring, smart grid communications, and building automation.
-By creating efficient and practical wireless solutions, SMD addresses the growing demand for reliable connectivity in diverse IoT environments.
+Sunrise Micro Devices (SMD) specializes in developing wireless integrated circuits aimed at enhancing connectivity for the Internet of Things (IoT).
+The company focuses on simplifying radio connectivity to facilitate a range of applications, including asset tracking, health monitoring, smart grid communications, and building automation.
+By providing innovative solutions, SMD aims to make wireless connectivity practical and accessible for diverse IoT applications.

 Simprints